ChristianSteger/HORAYZON/docs/wheel_distribution_plan.md

 - Inspect wheel contents and linked libraries with `auditwheel show`, `delocate-listdeps`, and `otool -L`.
 - Add Windows x86_64 once the build script and DLL repair path are verified.
-- Configure PyPI Trusted Publishing only after upstream accepts the wheel build workflow.
+- Follow `docs/release_checklist.md` to configure PyPI Trusted Publishing and publish from upstream.